-- 59. The new project management system remains on track for 'go live' in early December.
+- 65. The new project management system remains on track for 'go live' in early December.
 Internal training programmes commence later this month and change management processes are also being established.
-Reporting requirements and layouts are in the process of being determined. - 60.
+Reporting requirements and layouts are in the process of being determined. - 66.
 We are pleased to advise that Mark Day from the business solutions team has been recruited for the role of community facilities team leader.
-Mark brings a wealth of leadership and asset data knowledge with him, which is a key focus area for the group. - 61.
+Mark brings a wealth of leadership and asset data knowledge with him, which is a key focus area for the group. - 67.
 The Pyramid Bridge project is progressing with Gore District Council.
 Southland District Council staff and Council representation form part of the project governance team.
 An updated design estimate has been provided and a cost review has been undertaken by a quantity surveyor.
-Given the cost escalation that has occurred, further discussion is underway with New Zealand Transport Agency around funding sources and percentages. - 62.
+Given the cost escalation that has occurred, further discussion is underway with New Zealand Transport Agency around funding sources and percentages. - 68.
+The Te Anau wastewater discharge project updated business case assessment has now been completed and the internal team is in the process of presenting this to the relevant committees and Council for a decision on the discharge method. - 69.
 Southland disAbility Enterprises have submitted a proposal for the extension of the recycling activities within Southland.
 Wastenet are working with Southland disAbility Enterprises through these negotiations.
-Once completed, a recommendation to each of the WasteNet's councils will be forthcoming.

-- 63. Work is ongoing to provide further clarity and prioritisation of expenditure in association with infrastructure deficits, activities, sub-activities and services.
-This work is necessary to adequately inform levels of service discussions and consultation in the lead up to the 2021 Long Term Plan. - 64.
+Once completed, a recommendation to each of the WasteNet's councils will be forthcoming. - 70.
+Work is ongoing to provide further clarity and prioritisation of expenditure in association with infrastructure deficits, activities, sub-activities and services.
+This work is necessary to adequately inform levels of service discussions and consultation in the lead up to the 2021 Long Term Plan. - 71.
 Asset information is also an area of focus currently, particularly within the community facilities and 3 waters activities.
-For 3 waters this involves establishing a master data specification determining what asset information is required, across the hierarchy of assets within each of the three reticulated services activities.
-Once established, it will be necessary to work with our contractors to ensure at the point of install or intervention, the appropriate information is captured in a way that is then easily migrated into IPS, our asset management software. - 65.
+For 3 waters this involves establishing a master data specification determining what asset information is required, across the hierarchy of assets within each of the

+- three reticulated services activities.
+Once established, it will be necessary to work with our contractors to ensure at the point of install or intervention, the appropriate information is captured in a way that is then easily migrated into IPS, our asset management software. - 72.
 For community facilities this has involved identifying some priority activities (playgrounds, buildings and toilets) and tapping into support from the New Zealand Recreation Association as the national support body to establish asset information templates for each.
 These are currently in draft and being finalised.
 Once finalised we will progress to gathering the relevant asset information for these activities.
-Concurrently, it will be necessary to review the asset management system to support its function. - 66.
-It is anticipated that this asset information work will be ongoing for a number of years and will impact all of the activities and services that Council delivers. - 67.
-Forestry activity has been dominated by harvesting operations in the Waikaia Forest.
-With this completed during September, the 2018/19 program is now also completed. - 68.
-Production for September was 9,000 tonnes, with a total of 30,000 tonnes cut for the year.
-Financially the results are looking very good and are well above budget.
+Concurrently, it will be necessary to review the asset management system to support its function. - 73.
+It is anticipated that this asset information work will be ongoing for a number of years and will impact all of the activities and services that Council delivers.